 ― Hans Urs von Balthasar

-My home is humble, and it is also grand.
-It’s 1,800 square feet of early 1900’s carpentry on a small plot of a few acres.
+My home is humble, and it is also glorious.
+It’s 3,400 square feet of circa 1870s carpentry on a small plot of acrage.
 It’s modest, but more than many ever get to shelter under.
 I have had a long-term vision to turn it into our dream home, but most of our resources go into its perpetual corroded pipes and basic upkeep.
 God may shelter us, but s/he doesn’t promise us a rose garden.

 That journey is home.
 We traverse the multitude of life experiences right where we are standing.
 In this space, we seek God again and again.
 There are days when we turn our face from God because we feel too battered and bruised to listen.
 God waits patiently in the doorways.
 Then there are days when we find our joy and God dances with us in the kitchen.